A few minutes every morning is all you need.

-On October 24, US Secretary of Defence Mark Esper revealed at a redeploy troops to oil fields in North-Eastern Syria in order to defend them from ISIS.
+On October 24, US Secretary of Defence Mark Esper revealed at a North Atlantic Treaty Organisation (NATO) press conference in Brussels that the US would redeploy troops to oil fields in North-Eastern Syria in order to defend them from ISIS.

-The announcement from Esper, who has been US Defence Secretary since July 2019 and previously served as , is a reversal of President Trump’s earlier command to withdraw all US troops from Syria and represents another fluctuation in rapidly shifting US foreign policy in Syria.
+The announcement from Esper, who has been US Defence Secretary since July 2019 and previously served as United States Secretary of the Army, is a reversal of President Trump’s earlier command to withdraw all US troops from Syria and represents another fluctuation in rapidly shifting US foreign policy in Syria.

 Details of the redeployment